ncatlab/nlab-content/pages/8/9/6/1/1698/content.md

   \,.
 $$

 Again, all squares and all pasting squares appearing here are homotopy pullback squares.
-If I had labeled to two morphisms to the point out of the loop object one would see that $\bar \Omega f$ indeed reverses orientation of loops.
+If we had labeled the two morphisms to the point out of the loop object one would see that $\bar \Omega f$ indeed reverses orientation of loops.

 ### Long exact sequences in cohomology {#LongSequCoh}